agarabhishek/BurpProxy/README.md

 Log Level- 0/1/2.
 Proxy 1 writes to p1.txt and Proxy 2 writes to p2.txt

        	0- No Logs
 		1- Only prints what is modified in the script.
 		2- Prints everything.

 Segment Size= Only in CFB mode, must be multiple of 8.
 If left blank, 8 will be taken by default.

 ##**V) Current Support**

 Currently Supported Encryption Methods:

+	1)AES
+	2)DES
+	3)DES3

+Currently Supported Padding Schemes:

+	1)BitPadding: Pad with 0x80 (10000000) followed by zero (null) bytes.
+	2)CMS: Also called PKCS#5/PKCS#7.
+Pad with bytes all of the same value as the number of padding 3)ZeroLen: Also called ANSI X.923.
+Pad with zeroes except make the last byte equal to the number (length) of padding bytes 4)Null: Also called Zero Padding.Pad with null bytes.
+Only for encrypting of text data 5)ISO: Known as ISO/IEC 7816-4.
+Pad with 80 (Hexadecimal) followed by 00.Identical to the bit padding scheme 6)Random: Also called -ISO 10126.
+Pad with random bytes + last byte equal to the number of padding bytes

+*See README in Padding.tar.gz for more details*